-To support our mission, the Azuero Earth Project has initiated two collaborations with the National Geographic Society to improve the management of natural resources in Azuero:
+To support our mission, the Azuero Eco Foundation has initiated two collaborations with the National Geographic Society to improve the management of natural resources in Azuero:

 - Eco-Artisans of Azuero: Artistic innovation and conservation of natural resources go hand in hand: This project creates innovative social networks and group activities to reconnect the artisans in Azuero with natural resources such as grains, fruits, seeds and natural coloring, which provide the base for some of the most passionate artisanal traditions in the region.
 We want to connect the artisans in Azuero with innovative and practical designs in the region to inspire them to reinvent, innovate, and re-conceptualize their own local, traditional art to bring joy, benefits and to regenerate the natural resources, which often form the backbone of these traditional cultures.

 Are you interested in these topics?

 If you are interested in getting to know more details, follow the link to access the article published in the October 2018 issue of the National Geographic.
 For both projects mentioned above, we invite all segments of the community to participate.
 In 2019, we will publish a call for two interns from universities in the region to participate in the first project and to explore river basin restoration strategies through active reforestation or natural regeneration, so follow us on social media (Facebook, Instagram, Twitter) for news in the future.
 For the second project, we are looking for artists and regional artisans who wish to participate in this movement.
 If you are interested in being a part of these projects, please write us an email to email@example.com or call us: (+507) 995-2995.